massive-oss/mcover/README.md

 	logger.coverage.getPercentages();

-### Ignoring individual classes or methods via metadata
+### Ignoring individual classes, methods or expressions

-You can flag an entire class, or single method to be excluded from coverage using @IgnoreCover metadata
+You can ignore an entire class, method or expression from coverage using @IgnoreCover metadata

 Ignoring a class: